Nemutaisama/ZendLogger/README.md

 #ZendLogger

-Integration of any PSR-3 logger to ZendFramework2 project.
+Integration of any PSR-3 logger to ZendFramework2 projects.
 This package allow you easily log errors through EventManager.